asalih/ai-kb/README.md

 # AI Knowledge Base
-Acquire acknowledgment with asking questions based on knowledge base.
+Acquire information with asking questions using gpt, answers will be based on the embedded knowledge base.

 ## Install
 ```